Jdecarheil/brewers-diary-platform/README.md

 ### TailwindCSS

 For added customizability where shadcn cannot support the desired design out of the box, we use tailwindcss.
 A popular utility class based css framework that provides atomic classes that we write embedded into our components.
 This supports much faster development accross this app.

+### Image Assets

+Aim for avif or webpg

+# Notes

+### Code Splitting

+This project uses code splitting for all routes and sub routes.
+The size of the application is small and does not generally warrant lazy loading anything due to the small bundle size.
+However, as this serves as a portfolio project, it has been used for demonstration purposes and may be changed if app goes live.